Discover more from Malcore’s Blog

 LinkedIn = 34.15 (LinkedIn falls within the average score of other social media apps but has a high amount of trackers, with 9 in total)

 Snapchat = 34.25 (Snapchat had only 4 trackers but had many permissions)

-Twitter = 34.4 (The first in our series of social media apps, Twitter’s score is the result of high permissions)
+Twitter = 27 (The first in our series of social media apps, Twitter’s score is just above the industry standard.)

 Instagram = 34.55 (The second highest in our series of social media apps so far, Instagram’s score is the result of 2 suspicious warning, several trackers in the Facebook Ecosystem and a high amount of permissions)